-They stood silently, scanning the scene in front of them.
-There were two rows of work stations.
-Some of the stations housed computers, others various tools and other equipment.
-At station was a person, either slumped over the desk or collapsed on the floor.
+They stood silent, taking in the lab.
+Two rows of work stations.
+Some stations housed computers, others tools and parts.
+At each station was a person, either slumped over the desk or collapsed on the floor.

 CAP covered their nose with one paw, the smell almost overpowering.
 "I'm glad we didn't let the others see this."

-Pollock stepped forward carefully, avoiding the pools of dried blood.
+Pollock stepped carefully, avoiding pools of dried blood.
 "I'm fairly certain the fool noticed your reaction, and I wouldn't doubt Deadpool knows something as well."

 CAP climbed two stairs to a raised section of the floor to the left.
-It had several long tables, most of them toppled or pushed up against the walls, more equipment and people strewn everywhere.
-On the floor, among the victims, were some familiar looking transmitters.
-The panda picked one up gingerly and tossed it to their companion, who caught it easily.
+It held several long tables, most toppled or pushed against the walls, more equipment and people strewn everywhere.
+On the floor, among the victims, familiar looking transmitters.
+The panda picked one up and tossed it to their companion, who caught it easily.

 "I think the ones at the computers were probably the ones who programmed commands into these things.
 Do you have anything that will work as a power source?"